 Where to find Import and Export Spreadsheets

+Ribbon: Publish > Model Exchange > CSV

+Use of Import and Export Spreadsheets

+This feature can be used to import or export Requirements from a CSV file.
+Before a tool such as Enterprise Architect was installed, Analysts might have used a Spreadsheet or a table in their favorite word processor to record Requirements; these can conveniently be imported using the CSV import facility.
+Alternatively, Requirements sometimes have to be provided to a third party who will typically specify that they want them in a Spreadsheet file; this can be achieved using the export facility.

+Options to Import and

+The import and export facility is completely configurable and has a

 Export Spreadsheets

-Use of This feature can be used to import or Import and export Requirements from a CSV file.
-Before a tool like Enterprise Architect is installed analysts might have used a Spreadsheet or a table in their favorite word processor to record requirements; these can conveniently be imported using the CSV import facility.
-Alternatively, Requirements sometimes have to be provided to a third party who will typically specify that they want them in a Spreadsheet file; this can be achieved using the export facility.

-The import and export facility is Options to

-Import and Export Spreadsheets

-completely configurable and has a user defined specification that can be used to determine how fields in the Spreadsheet file are mapped to Requirements properties in Enterprise Architect including being able to import and export fields to and from Tagged Values of the Requirement.
+user-defined specification to facilitate the mapping of Spreadsheet fields to Requirements properties in Enterprise Architect.
+This facility also includes the ability to import and export fields in Tagged Values of the Requirement.

 Learn more about Import and Export Spreadsheets CSV Import and Export Organizational Chart Diagram Getting to know the Organizational Chart Diagram Introducing the Organization al Chart Diagram An organizational model is a powerful tool that is a visual representation that describes the roles, responsibilities and the reporting structure of an organization.
 It is invaluable to a Business Analyst as it allows them to visualize and to understand who they need to communicate with while performing various tasks.
 The Organization Chart in Enterprise Architect is flexible and can be used to create any type of representation including the inclusion of images representing teams or individuals.

 Where to find the Organization al Chart Diagram

-Ribbon: Design > Diagram > Insert >
+Ribbon: Design > Diagram > Add >

 Strategic Modeling > Org Chart

-Project Browser Toolbar: New Diagram
+Browser window Toolbar: New

-icon > Strategic Modeling > Org Chart
+Diagram icon > Strategic Modeling >

+Org Chart
-Project Browser context menu | Add

-Diagram... > Strategic Modeling > Org
+Browser window context menu | Add Diagram... > Strategic Modeling > Org Chart

-Chart

-Usage of the Organization al Chart Diagram The Organizational Chart can be used to create any type of chart, including a Functionally Orientated, Market Orientated or Matrix Model chart.
+Usage of the Organization al Chart

+The Organizational Chart can be used to create any type of chart, including a Functionally Orientated, Market Diagram Orientated or Matrix Model chart.
 A number of charts could be created, representing different current and future states of the enterprise.
 Options for the Organization al Chart Diagram Apart from the relationships that represent reporting lines in the Organizational Chart, Business Analysts can also add relationships of authority, influence, and communication, which might not overlay the reporting lines.
 These additional lines can be modeled using named Associations and stereotyped if required.